 “It appears that Manuel took no precaution on behalf of the army when he set out… He neither lightened the loads of the pack animals nor did he put aside the wagons carrying the siege engines, nor did he attempt to rout the Turks in advance from the overgrown mountain passes with a company of his light troops, thus smoothing the way for the army.
 After making his way over the open plains, he elected to be pressed in by this narrow defile, even though he had been forewarned.”

-All these officers were experienced captains of war, men who had served successfully in Manuel’s earlier wars and in some case those of his father.
-Though in most cases related to the imperial family, these were not “royal favorites” serving in positions for which they were unsuited.
+All these officers were experienced captains of war, men who had served successfully in Manuel’s earlier wars and in some cases those of his father.
+Though most were related to the imperial family, these were not “royal favorites” serving in positions for which they were unsuited.
 All of which makes the decision to march through the pass without first clearing it of Turks all the more unfathomable.

 The first division entered the defile, but not before taking the precaution of sending a force of light infantry into the flanking hills to drive the Turks back away from the road: